allista/ThrottleControlledAvionics/GameData/ThrottleControlledAvionics/INSTRUCTIONS.md

 This section allows to save the whole TCA configuration of the current ship under an arbitrary name; such configuration then becomes available to any other vessel within this savegame and may loaded, *replacing that ship's configuration*.

-###TCA.glob :: the global TCA settings
+###ThrottleControlledAvionics.glob/.user :: the global TCA settings

 Most of the user-related settings are available through the TCA GUI.
-But under the hood there are tons of internal parameters that are located in the _GameData/ThrottleControlledAvionics/Plugins/PluginData/ThrottleControlledAvionics/**TCA.glob**_ file.
+But under the hood there are tons of internal parameters that are located in the _GameData/ThrottleControlledAvionics/Plugins/PluginData/ThrottleControlledAvionics/**ThrottleControlledAvionics.glob**_ file.

 It is a plane text file which may be *viewed* in any text editor.
 Its content is divided into sections dedicated to various TCA modules.
-To reference those in this Manual I use the special notation: **TCA.glob::SectionName**.
+To reference those in this Manual I use the special notation: **glob::SectionName**.

-It is *not recommended* to tamper with this file as it **should** be overwritten on each update.
-You can, however, override any of its settings in _GameData/ThrottleControlledAvionics/**TCA.user**_, which you should create yourself when you need it.
+It is *not recommended* to tamper with this file as it **will** be overwritten on each update.
+You can, however, override any of its settings in _GameData/ThrottleControlledAvionics/**ThrottleControlledAvionics.user**_, which you should create yourself when you need it.

-To override a global setting from TCA.glob just copy it to the TCA.user and change its value there.
+To override a global setting from ThrottleControlledAvionics.glob just copy it to the TCA.user and change its value there.
 To override a setting of some module, copy its NODE name along with curly brackets, then copy the setting of interest on a new line _inside_ the brackets and change its value.

 After saving, if the game is already running and a TCA-enabled vessel is in flight, you may apply the changes by going to the "Advanced" pane in the main window and pressing the "Reload TCA Settings" button.